 Global Generic Injectables Market Trends:

-- Based on the therapeutic area, the market has been segmented into oncology, anesthesia, anti-infectives, parenteral nutrition and cardiovascular.
-Oncology currently represents the largest therapeutic area, accounting for the majority of the global market share.
+- Based on the therapeutic area, the market has been segmented into oncology, anesthesia, anti-infectives, parental nutrition, cardiovascular and others.
+Oncology currently accounts for the majority of the total market share.

 - On the basis of the container, vials are the most preferred container for generic injectables, followed by ampoules, premix and prefilled syringes.

-- The market has been categorized based on the distribution channel into hospitals and retail pharmacies.
-At present, generic injectables are majorly distributed through hospitals.
+- The market has been bifurcated based on the distribution channel into hospitals and retail pharmacies.
+At present, the majority of the generic injectables are distributed through hospitals.

-- Region-wise, North America holds the leading position in the market.
-Other major regions include Asia Pacific, Europe, Middle East and Africa, and Latin America.
+- Region-wise, North America exhibits a clear dominance in the market.
+Other major regions are Europe, Asia Pacific, Latin America, and Middle East and Africa.

-- The competitive landscape of the market has been examined, with some of the key players being Pfizer Inc. (Hospira, Inc.), Fresenius Kabi AG, Hikma Pharmaceuticals PLC, Sandoz (Novartis), Sagent M&C, LLC, Sanofi S.A. and Baxter International, Inc.
+- The competitive landscape of the market has been examined, with some key players being Hospira, Inc. (Pfizer Inc.), Fresenius Kabi AG, Hikma Pharmaceuticals PLC, Sandoz (Novartis), Sagent M&C, LLC, Sanofi S.A. and Baxter International, Inc.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.